altaga/Kharon-Protocol/Testing/README.md

 App EUI: 6081F98F4E3E1C48

+Disclaimer: This is only ONE device at a time, on our side we are eliminating constantly

 # Device Setup:

 This step is not directly a configuration of our protocol, if you already have configured your device in the Helium network, please go to the [Integration Setup](#integration-setup) section.